Ekumen-OS/beluga/beluga_amcl/README.md

 | `scan`           | `sensor_msgs/LaserScan`                   | Input topic for laser scan updates.                                         |
 | `initial_pose`   | `geometry_msgs/PoseWithCovarianceStamped` | Input topic for pose mean and covariance to initialize the particle filter. |

 Alternatively, and instead of the `scan_topic`, one may set the `point_cloud_topic`.
-Point clouds are expected to be contained in a z = constant plane in the base frame of reference.
-It is assumed this plane is the same that embeds the SE(2) manifold the filter operates in.
-That is, the same plane where the map lives and pose estimates are defined.
+Point clouds are assumed to be contained in a z = constant plane in the base frame of reference.
+It is further assumed this plane is the same plane where the map and pose estimates are defined.
 If this is not the case, Beluga AMCL will misbehave.
+It is on the user to filter point clouds and make sure these assumption hold.

 ### Published Topics